PixelThe1AndOnly/PortalRadioClock/README.md

 - [NTPClient](https://github.com/arduino-libraries/NTPClient)
 - [JPEGDecoder](https://github.com/Bodmer/JPEGDecoder)
 - [Adafruit-ST7735-Library](https://github.com/adafruit/Adafruit-ST7735-Library)
->There may not be used or be the correct library so let me know if it isn't working.
+>Some libraries may not be used or be the correct library so let me know if it isn't working.
 >There may also be some libraries that I missed so please let me know if something isn't working.